 "I had never known any deaf people," she said," but this just tugged at my heart.
 I knew that boy belonged in here with the neighborhood children.
 I had been teaching for 20 years and I hadn't accepted a new challenge in a long time.
 I wasn't sure I could do it, but I knew I wanted him in my class."

-As Davis began the school year, cuing to Paul as she addressed the class, other children soon begin imitating her.
+As Davis began the school year, cuing to Paul as she addressed the class, other children soon began imitating her.
 After a few weeks, she had a cued speech teacher from Gallaudet out to teach cued speech to the class and by Christmas a half dozen of Paul's classmates had learned cued speech well enough to communicate with Paul.

 "Cuing to Paul is one of the things that really makes the children feel good about themselves," says Davis.
-"This is a wonderful opportunity for them to be with a handicapped person and to understood that they can be normal human beings."
+"This is a wonderful opportunity for them to be with a handicapped person and to understand that they can be normal human beings."

 "At the beginning of the year, I thought that cued speech would be sort of hard and dumb," said Jennifer Jacoby, one of Paul's classmates.
 "But it was easy.
 I like to have conversations with Paul and cue to him."